vre-hub/vre/README.md

 ## File encryption

-Secrets stored in this repo should be encrypted by adding them to `.gitattributes`.
+All files in within the `secrets` directory will be encrypted by git-crypt.
+Other secrets stored in this repo should be encrypted by adding them to `.gitattributes` accordingly.